grant-pittman/ETL-project/README.md

 ## Background

 For this project I am practicing the Extract, Transform and Load process with data I accessed from multiple sources.
-The first extraction was performed by web scraping the [following blog] (https://bigworldsmallgirl.com/central-texas-brewery-guide/)using the Beautiful Soup Python Library.
-The second extraction used an API to query [Untappd] (https://untappd.com/).
+The first extraction was performed by web scraping this blog (https://bigworldsmallgirl.com/central-texas-brewery-guide/) using the Beautiful Soup Python Library.
+The second extraction used an API to query (https://untappd.com/).

 After extracting the data form these two sources, I used Pandas to perform some basic data cleaning and formatting.